Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Highly expressive post-hoc calibration via parameterized temperature scaling

-We evaluate the performance of all models on three datasets, namely Imagenet, CIFAR-10 and CIFAR-100.
-For all datasets, we we calibrate various neural network architectures.
-For CIFAR-10 and CIFAR-100, we train VGG19 \cite{simonyan2014very} and LeNet5 \cite{lecun1998gradient}.
-For Imagenet we used 7 pre-trained models provided as part of tensorflow, namely ResNet50, ResNet152 \cite{he2016deep}, VGG19, DenseNet169 \cite{huang2017densely}, EfficientNetB7 \cite{tan2019efficientnet}, Xception \cite{chollet2017xception} and MobileNetv2 \cite{sandler2018mobilenetv2}.\\
+DIAG can be run with or without hyperparameter optimization; for a fair comparison, since all other baselines including ours have fixed hyperparameters, we report results without hyperparameter optimization.\\ We evaluate the performance of all models on three datasets, namely Imagenet, CIFAR-10 and CIFAR-100.
+For all datasets, we calibrate various neural network architectures and analyze a mix of complex and less complex settings.
+To complement the complex architectures needed to perform well on Imagenet and other complex datasets, we explore how our approach (and others) perform in simpler tasks that require less complex models.
+For Imagenet we used 5 pre-trained models provided as part of tensorflow, namely ResNet50, ResNet152 \cite{he2016deep}, DenseNet169 \cite{huang2017densely}, Xception \cite{chollet2017xception} and MobileNetv2 \cite{sandler2018mobilenetv2}.
+For CIFAR-10 and CIFAR-100, we trained VGG19 \cite{simonyan2014very} and LeNet5 \cite{lecun1998gradient}.\\

 We used a standard setup for evaluating model calibration \cite{guo_calibration_2017} and trained PTS as well as all baselines on the standard validation sets of all datasets.
 We then evaluated all models by computing the ECE on the standard test sets.
 For CIFAR-10 and CIFAR-100, we used a validation dataset consisting of 5000 samples and an independent test set of 10000 samples.
 For ImageNet, we randomly split the hold-out set into a validation set of 12500 samples and a test set of 37500 samples.\\